MrBobertus/MrBobertus.github.io/PersonalUserPage/README.md

 See the [LICENSE](https://github.com/MrBobertus/Important-Documents/blob/main/MLCL%20-%20MrBobertus%20Limited%20Commercial%20License.md) file for the full license text.

+### ⚠ I hereby grant commercial use permission to anyone who obtains a copy of the files contained within the "PersonalUserPage" folder.
+This permission applies exclusively to the files within the "PersonalUserPage" folder and does not extend to any other files or assets. ⚠

 ## How to Use
 Clone or Download the repository to your local machine.